SiliconLabsSoftware/bluetooth_applications/bluetooth_movement_detection/README.md

 ![hardware connection](image/hardware_connection.png)

+---

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-**NOTE**:
+> [!NOTE]
+>

-- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+> - Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+>

-- SDK Extension must be enabled for the project to install the required components.
+> - SDK Extension must be enabled for the project to install the required components. nabled for the project to install the required components.

 ### Create a project based on an example project ###